-Apple seems to want to make iPhone repairs even more difficult.
+Apple will make iPhone repairs even harder!

 Apple Has Activated Software Locks on iPhone Batteries to Discourage Third-Party Repairs

-The new idea of “genuine battery protection” may come as news for some but Apple is in fact just started to utilize a function of their supplied batteries.
+The new idea of “genuine battery protection” may come as news for some.
+But Apple is in fact just started to utilize a function of their supplied batteries.

 According to iFixit:

-“By activating a dormant software lock on their newest iPhones, Apple is effectively announcing a drastic new policy: only Apple batteries can go in iPhones, and only they can install them.”
+“By activating a dormant software lock on their newest iPhones, Apple is effectively announcing a drastic new policy: Only Apple batteries can go in iPhones, and only they can install them.”

 Then they explain further:

 “If you replace the battery in the newest iPhones, a message indicating you need to service your battery appears in Settings > Battery, next to Battery Health.
 The “Service” message is normally an indication that the battery is degraded and needs to be replaced.
-The message still shows up when you put in a brand new battery, however.
-Here’s the bigger problem: our lab tests confirmed that even when you swap in a genuine Apple battery, the phone will still display the “Service” message.”
+The message still shows up when you put in a brand new battery.
+However.
+Here’s the bigger problem: Our lab tests confirmed that even when you swap in a genuine Apple battery, the phone will still display the “Service” message.”

-And then they what is probably well known for anyone who dealt with Microsoft product issues before:
+Then they what is probably well known for anyone who dealt with Microsoft product issues before:

 “It’s not a bug; it’s a feature..”